TheSilvered/nest/docs/system_library.md

 ### `[cmd: Str] @system`

-Executes `cmd` in a subshell.
+Executes `cmd` in a sub-shell.
 The return value is the exit status of the shell.

-On Unix is always the exit status, on Windows, it depends on the default shell.
+On Linux is always the exit status, on Windows, it depends on the default shell.

 ### `[code: Int] @exit`